 Four major essays will be assigned including a research essay that is 5-7 pages in length, uses the Modern Language Association (MLA) documentation and format, and requires a minimum of five sources.
 These essays will utilize time in and out of class.
-Each of these essays will be valued up to 200 points with the exception of the research paper, which will be valued at 300 points, for a total of 50% of the overall grade.
-The Texarkana College Grading Rubric for English 1301 Composition I and English 1302 Composition II will be used to evaluate these essays.
-Students will write at least two in-class essays and an article summary, which are worth a total of 30% of the overall grade.
-Students may alo0 be required to take a grammar post-test, which will be scored as a daily grade.In-class essays will be scored using a holistic rubric.
-The other 20% of the overall course grade will come from MyCompLab assignments, daily work, prewriting, drafting and editing of essays, collaborative project, and any other classwork as assigned.
-Failure to turn in any one of the essays will result in a failing grade for the course.
+Each of these essays will be valued up to 200 points with the exception of the research paper which will be valued at 300 points for a total of 50% of the overall grade.
+The Texarkana College Grading Rubric for English 1301 Composition I and English 1302 Composition II in addition to holistic grading rubrics will be used to evaluate these essays.
+Students will write at least two in-class essays and an article summary and will take a grammar exam, all of which are worth a total of 30% of the overall grade.
+In-class essays will be scored using a holistic rubric.
+The other 20% of the overall course grade will come from daily work, prewriting, drafting and editing of essays, MyCompLab assignments, and any other classwork as assigned.

+• Failure to turn in any one of the essays will result in a failing grade for the course.